Roman Numerals Multiplying To 35

 There aren't many other ways to express 35 as a product of two Roman numerals, given the simple nature of its prime factorization.
 You can't easily break down 5 or 7 into smaller Roman numeral expressions that will yield a meaningful multiplication resulting in 35.
 The inherent structure of the Roman numeral system makes complex factorizations quite limited.

 Let's consider the case where we try to involve more than two Roman numerals.
-For instance, we could introduce fractions (although the Romans didn't have a robust system for fractions in the same manner as decimals).
-This kind of complexity is not within the scope of traditional Roman numeral mathematics and would involve a considerable departure from established methods.
+Which means for instance, we could introduce fractions (although the Romans didn't have a dependable system for fractions in the same manner as decimals).
+This kind of complexity is not within the scope of traditional Roman numeral mathematics and would involve a considerable departure from established methods It's one of those things that adds up..

 It's crucial to remember that the Roman numeral system was not designed for complex algebraic operations in the same way as our modern positional number system.
 Its strength lay in its simplicity and ease of use for recording quantities and transactions.
 This limitation shouldn't be seen as a flaw, but rather as a reflection of the historical context and practical needs that shaped its development.